My Singlestore cluster is using a lot of storage.

 When the size of the logs reaches the value defined in the variable snapshot_trigger_size, a snapshot is taken and written to disk.
 A snapshot is a full backup of the database.
 Following the creation of a snapshot, subsequent DDL and DML updates are again written to the logs, until snapshot_trigger_size is again reached.

 How large can the transaction logs grow?

 A lot!
 Each transaction log is 256 MB for data partitions and 64 MB for master partitions.
 Also, the default snapshot_trigger_size is 2 GB.
 If a node is running with 8 partitions this means that the transaction logs can use up to 2 GB x 8 partitions = 16 GB.
 If the cluster has High Availability enabled, this will double, and if the default setting snapshots_to_keep stays at the recommended 2, then it will double again.
 If instead of 1 database, the cluster has 10 databases, then multiply again by 10.
-So this means that in a node with H/, 10 databases, and 8 partitions per each database, we could easily be talking of up 640 GB just for transaction logs.
+So this means that in a node with H/A, 10 databases, and 8 partitions per each database, we could easily be talking of up 640 GB just for snapshots.

 Can I delete the transaction logs?

 NO!
 This is the same as deleting your data!
 NEVER manually delete transaction logs.
 Transaction logs can only be deleted automatically in the following situations:

 1. They reach the value set in snapshot_trigger_size and an Automatic SNAPSHOT is performed

 2. A BACKUP command is issued.
 This causes also a SNAPSHOT

 3. Some node maintenance operations will cause a SNAPSHOT as well, such as a cluster upgrade